trapexit/mergerfs/README.md

 Using the **hard_remove** option will make it so these temporary files are not used and files are deleted immedately.

 # FAQ

+#### How well does mergerfs scale?
+Is it "production ready?"

+Users have reported running mergerfs on everything from a Raspberry Pi to dual socket Xeon systems with >20 cores.
+I'm aware of at least a few companies which use mergerfs in production.
+[Open Media Vault](https://www.openmediavault.org) includes mergerfs is it's sole solution for pooling drives.

 #### Can mergerfs be used with drives which already have data / are in use?